 The legalization of medicinal and recreational cannabis in various regions of the United States has given birth to a rapidly expanding market with numerous business opportunities in the cannabis industry.
-Thirty-two states allow medical cannabis use, while 10 states (and the District of Columbia) have legalized cannabis for recreational use by adults.
+A majority of U.S. states and territories allow medical cannabis use, while a smaller number have legalized cannabis for recreational use by adults.
+Several other U.S. states and territories have programs that allow for the medical use of cannabidiol (“CBD”).

-However, despite being legalized in numerous states, with even more states considering legalization, cannabis is treated as a controlled substance under federal law—which impacts businesses and stakeholders in the cannabis industry.
+Despite these developments, and with even more states considering legalization, cannabis containing more than 0.3 percent of delta-9 tetrahydrocannabinol (or “THC”) is treated as a Schedule I controlled substance under federal law—which impacts businesses and stakeholders in the cannabis industry.
 As such, cannabis-related businesses must carefully consider a host of potentially conflicting licensing, regulatory, and compliance issues.
 In addition, cannabis industry stakeholders, such as financial services organizations, should be familiar with associated risks.

 To understand such a complicated and constantly evolving legal framework, cannabis-related businesses require coordinated and multidisciplinary legal representation and guidance.
 Epstein Becker Green offers such a coordinated approach.
 Utilizing their extensive experience working with clients in highly regulated industries (including health care and financial services), Epstein Becker Green attorneys can advise cannabis-related businesses, potential investors in those businesses, as well as ancillary-market companies, to help them understand the complicated matrix of federal, state, and local laws and regulations.